Future (rapper)

 After departing A1, Future released the albums The Wizrd (2019) and High Off Life (2020)—the latter spawned the diamond-certified single "Life Is Good" (featuring Drake).
 Future guest appeared alongside Young Thug on Drake's 2021 single "Way 2 Sexy," which became his first number-one song on the Billboard Hot 100 after a record-breaking 125 entries.
 His ninth album, I Never Liked You (2022) spawned the single "Wait for U" (featuring Drake and Tems), which became his second to peak the chart and first to do so as a lead artist.
 At the 65th Annual Grammy Awards, the song won Best Melodic Rap Performance, while its parent album received a nomination for Best Rap Album.
 His two collaborative albums with record producer Metro Boomin—We Don't Trust You and We Still Don't Trust You (both 2024)—continued his string of number-one projects on the Billboard 200; the former spawned his third Billboard Hot 100-number one single and first to remain atop the chart for several weeks: "Like That" (with Metro Boomin and Kendrick Lamar).
 Future then released Mixtape Pluto (2024), his seventeenth mixtape which caused him to become the first hip-hop artist to have three number one albums in the same year, and in less than six months.

 Future has released the mixtapes Beast Mode (with Zaytoven), 56 Nights (with Southside), and What a Time to Be Alive (with Drake) in 2015—the latter spawned the single "Jumpman".
 He has released the full-length collaborative projects Super Slimey (2017) with Young Thug, Wrld on Drugs (2018) with Juice Wrld, Pluto x Baby Pluto (2020) with Lil Uzi Vert.
-Among the best-selling hip hop musicians, Future's accolades include three Grammy Awards from a total of fifteen nominations.
+Among the best-selling hip-hop musicians, Future's accolades include three Grammy Awards from a total of fifteen nominations.
 He also holds the record for the most albums at number one on the US Top Rap Albums chart, with 16.

-Early life and career beginnings
+Early life and education

 Nayvadius DeMun Wilburn was born on November 20, 1983, in Atlanta, Georgia, the son of Stephanie Jester.
-He attended Columbia High School in Decatur.
-At age sixteen (c.
-1999/2000), Future describes getting shot in the hand and robbed, an event he regards as a major turning point in his life.
+He attended Columbia High School in nearby Decatur.
+At age 16, he was shot in the hand and robbed, an event he regards as a major turning point in his life.